The Other Proposal: Your Guide to the Floral Contract

 What happens next?

-After you've agreed to a contract and put down your deposit, you'll still need to meet with your florist a few more times before you say, “I do."
+After you've agreed to a contract and put down your deposit, you'll still need to meet with your florist a few more times before you say "I do."
 You may want to make additions or adjustments along the way, like adding fresh flowers to the cake or arrangements to the restrooms at the reception.
 Some florists will also create mock-ups of your centerpieces and other major arrangements to review (occasionally this costs extra).
 We highly recommend reviewing a sample arrangement before the wedding.
 The flowers are one of your largest expenses and a main décor element, so you want to make sure you're happy with them.
-Its also a good idea to see how any major arrangements work with the rest of the planned décor, so you can make sure everything works together.
+It's also a good idea to see how any major arrangements look with the rest of the planned décor, so everything works together.

 Find a florist in your area here!